studentmtk/docs-nibiru/docs/dev/nibijs/README.md

     yarn build
     ```

 See [HACKING.md](https://github.com/NibiruChain/ts-sdk/blob/main/HACKING.md) for the full development guide.
+It includes instructions on:
+1. Running tests
+2. Generating code for the @nibiruchain/protojs package
+3. Generating documentation in HTML or Markdown from the comments of @nibiruchain/nibijs

 ---